MdGolam-Kibria/Spring_boot_CRUD_projectSpringMVC_SpringDataJPAThHibernateMySQLUsingHtmlForm/README.md

 # Spring_boot_CRUD_projectSpringMVC_SpringDataJPAThHibernateMySQLUsingHtmlForm
-This is Spring_boot_CRUD_project Spring MVC, Spring Data JPA, ThymeLeaf, Hibernate, MySQL   using html form
+This is Spring_boot_CRUD_project Spring MVC, Spring Data JPA, ThymeLeaf, Hibernate, MySQL   using html form.

-#Features : =
+### Features of the project : =

 For Products: